Interview by Tonia Trotter

 So far, the response to the exhibit has been phenomenal.
 People have gained new knowledge and though quite comprehensive, it tells the story in a way that is very accessible — regardless of your prior knowledge and understanding of this history or perspective.
 A lot of people don’t even know what Jim Crow is — that it was a response to post Civil War moments and attitudes.
 So, to see this kind of presentation and hear rave reviews from visitors of all ages, backgrounds, and life experiences is exactly what we wanted.

-We hope that this exhibit will be enlightening to visitors and help to deepen understanding of our history in a way that will move our city forward.
+We hope that this exhibit will be enlightening to visitors and help to deepen the understanding of our history in a way that will move our city forward.
 We encourage everyone in the community to join our learning environment and become a member of the Birmingham Civil Rights Institute.